POV in picture books

 Book Suggestion

-If you look for a resource to study POV, I strongly suggest you read Point of View by Sandra Gerth.
+If you are looking for a resource to study POV, I strongly suggest you read Point of View by Sandra Gerth.

-Between all of the craft books about POV which I read, this book stands out.
-I read any craft book which Sandra writes.
+Of all of the craft books about POV that I read, this book stands out.
+I read any craft book that Sandra writes.
 Her clear understanding of the craft of writing has helped me a lot.

 I write blog posts about the craft of writing picture books regularly.
 The list of the previous posts is on the PictureBookPedia.
 Also, I publish a quarterly newsletter that includes links to my recent blog posts.
 To subscribe please just enter your email here: